mit-dci/mas.s62/projects/pset2.0_Forkable_Difficulty_Adjusting/README.md

 **Get Specific Chain -** `/getchain/<Block Hash>`
 >  @param `Block Hash` - The string hash of the chain to return
 >  - Returns the chain from the orign to the specified block with `Block Hash`

+#### Block Difficulty

+To modify how the server adjust block difficulty, modify the function `calculate_target_work_for_block` (line 165) that gets called after every new block.
+There are two sample implementations `monero_difficulty` and `bitcoin_difficulty` that can be used to test out monero-like and bitcoin-like difficulty adjustments with different parameters.

+(note) - difficulty is in number of leading zeros plus the geometric sum of the next 10 inverted bits multiplied by their term in the geometric series `1 / 2^n`.

+The complete implementation of difficulty checking can be found in the `hash_block_information` function (line 286).

+#### Forkable

+To fork a chain, simply add blocks pointing to any hash that already exists in the chain.

+## Multicore Golang Miner

+The full readme for the miner [can be found here](multicore-miner-go/)

+The multi-core Golang miner that we made to test out the server utilizes many different configurations with command-line arguments to run.

+#### Installation

+`go build main.go miner.go client.go`

+The buildscript will create an executable file `main`, that can be run with the command line arguments

+#### Usage

+(note) - default miner name is specified in code and needs to be updated

+Mine from the main tip single core (query for new tips continuously) `./main`

+Mine from the main tip multi-core (<num of cores>) `./main <num of cores>`

+Mine from specified block
+`./main <Block Hash> <Target Difficulty> <Miner Name> <num of cores>
+> @params `Block Hash` - The hash of the block to start mining from
+> @params `Target Difficulty` - The target difficulty of the block (must match with the server's target difficulty)
+> @params `Miner Name` - Specify a different miner name
+> @params `num of cores` - The number of cores to mine with